 b.
 Web Server

 It is responsible for handling all the incoming requests at the backend.
-It should be made sure that every incoming request is handled properly and is not declined by the webserver.
+It should ensure that every incoming request is handled properly and not declined by the webserver.

 Data Integrity should not be violated, and the database should provide appropriate outcomes to every query being thrown to it.
 Direct access should not be permitted, and a proper access restriction message should be returned.

 It ensures the compatibility of applications across various devices and browsers.

 Compatibility test comprises of the ahead mentioned tests:

 Your application should be responsive enough to fit into different types of devices of varying sizes and shapes.
 Device compatibility testing is necessary today as everyone carries a separate device that suits their needs.